fsat/conductr-doc/src/main/play-doc/operation/DeployingBundlesOps.md

 conduct load http://192.168.0.1/files/reactive-maps-frontend-v1-023f9da2243a0751c2e231b452aa3ed32fbc35351c543fbd536eea7ec457cfe2.zip
 ```

-The Bintray resolver accepts a [bundle shorthand expression](#Bundle-shorthand-expression) which is translated to a Bintray download URL.
+The Bintray resolver accepts a [bundle shorthand expression](#Bundle-shorthand-expression) and [bundle configuration shorthand expression](#Bundle-configuration-shorthand-expression) which is translated to a Bintray download URL.
 Bundles can be published to Bintray using [sbt-bintray-bundle](https://github.com/sbt/sbt-bintray-bundle) plugin.

 ## Bundle shorthand expression